odart/python_SUMD/README.md

 # python_SUMD

-Pyhthon driver from Graupner SUMD protocol.
+Python driver from Graupner SUMD protocol.

 Based on: